 1. Coursera

 Coursera partners with 275+ universities and companies to offer 2,500+ free online courses.
-In addition to no-cost training, this online platform offers enhanced content for $39 a month.
+In addition to no-cost training, this online platform offers enhanced content (Coursera Plus) for $59 a month (or pay $399 annually).
 This content can help you learn a specific skill that’s in demand.
 You can also earn a professional certificate that proves to potential employers you have the know-how required to do a job.
-Certificates offered by Coursera range from data science and data analytics to IT support, project management, and cloud development.
+Certificates offered by Coursera range from Machine Learning Engineer and Data Science to Digital Marketing Specialist and Content Creator.

 Coursera also connects you with flexible degree programs that can help you start or finish a career-boosting credential.
 Explore their offerings now.